Definition: Evil is that which diminishes, interferes

-further shocked when my response is, "So, what's wrong with that?", and they offer further answers, always met with the same response, "What's wrong with that?"
+further shocked when my response is, "So, what's wrong with that?", and they offer further answers, always to be met with the same response, "So! what's wrong with that?"
 After some iterations and prompting they begin to realize that they did not design reality, weren't even there when it